laudanhosseini/DH110-06/README.md

     * **Page 3:** This page is for the bookstore where users can search for what they are looking for.
 I wanted to include a lot of the filters that Audiobooks HQ had originally, but I removed a couple that I deemed to be unnecessary.
 I also included an alphabet that users could search based on either Title or Author so they could browse based on letters if needed.

 ## Reflection
    * changed color scheme
    * added arrows to "Made for You" and "New Releases" so you can scroll sideways to see more options
    * added more wireframes to create a more holistic picture of the interactive prototype
   ### Old Wireframes
+**Task 1**
 ![OLD task 1](https://github.com/laudanhosseini/DH110-06/blob/8af623cae2ec29e08ade308f53d663a00fecb058/task%201.png)

+**Task 2**
 ![OLD task 2](https://github.com/laudanhosseini/DH110-06/blob/d488ecdd2771e272368024fac25d3cd52f2bdf63/task%202.png)